nyorain/vil/docs/own/ideas.md

 Moved from todo.md.
 Mostly ideas for experiments that might not even be possible or useful in the end.

+- serialize command records.
+At least roughly, without referenced handles and stuff
+  	- beside visualization, this would make debugging easier, allowing to use specific (complex) records in the unit tests for reproduction and debugging

 - allow to visualize buffers as images where it makes sense (using a bufferView or buffer-to-image copy)
 - allow to temporarily "freeze destruction", causing handles to be